venkysio/programs-prod/Security/Failing to Protect network traffic/readme.md

 REDEMPTION STEPS:

--Use SSL, ssh, or the Kerberos-based Application Programming Interfaces (APIs) Windows provides in the Distributed Component Object Model/Remote Procedure Calls (DCOM/RPC) libraries.
+-   Use SSL, ssh, or the Kerberos-based Application Programming Interfaces (APIs) Windows provides in the Distributed Component Object Model/Remote Procedure Calls (DCOM/RPC) libraries.

--If your application involves bulk data transfer, and privacy is not required, consider just transmitting a hash or HMAC of the data through a secure channel, and then check for corruption or tampering on the receiving end.
+-   If your application involves bulk data transfer, and privacy is not required, consider just transmitting a hash or HMAC of the data through a secure channel, and then check for corruption or tampering on the receiving end.